Last Updated on by

-Patagonia produces some incredible pieces of outerwear and are well-known for their excellent waterproof rain jackets.
+Patagonia produces some incredible pieces of outerwear and is well-known for their excellent waterproof, breathable and durable rain jackets.

-The Torrentshell may be more basic in terms of design but it certainly isn’t unimpressive in how well it keeps its wearer dry.
-If you need a lighter weight jacket for year round use in the rain, snow or high humidity, the Torrentshell will fit more anyone’s budget and provide years of use.
+If you need a lighter weight water resistant jacket for year-round use in the rain, snow or high humidity, the Torrentshell rain jacket will fit more anyone’s budget and provide years of use.

 Here is a brief rundown of the specs and features of the Torrentshell.

-The Torrentshell is pretty basic but performs reliably for those who need a workhorse with no frills to keep them dry day in and day out.
+The Torrentshell rain jacket is pretty basic but performs reliably for those who need a workhorse with no frills to stay dry, day in and day out.

-There are a three main advantages of this particular model, including:
+There are three main advantages of this particular lightweight rain jacket, including:

-The major reason for buying this jacket is obviously for it’s resistance against water.
-Patagonia produces some super rain shells and the Torrentshell is no exception.
-The brand use a nylon shell with a combination of a waterproof barrier over the nylon and an additional durable water repellent (DWR) finish over that.
+The major reason for buying this jacket is obviously for its water resistant utility.
+Patagonia produces some super rain shells and the Torrentshell waterproof jacket is no exception.
+The brand uses a nylon shell with a combination of a waterproof barrier over the nylon and an additional durable water repellent (DWR) finish over that for his amazing water repellent breathable jacket.
 The entire body, hood and arms of this jacket are waterproof.

-For additional protection against water and wind, the hood was designed with ample room for use with a helmet but also allows you to cinch it over your face for weather protection.
+For additional protection against water and wind, the hood of the rain jacket was designed with ample room for use with a helmet but also allows you to cinch it over your face for weather protection.
 It is drawcord adjustable so it stays put on your head.
 The hood also has a laminated visor.
-The cuffs of the jacket has a hook and loop closures while the hem has a drawcord- both of these features prevent water from entering.
-All zippers on this jacket (front, pockets and pits) have storm flaps and are DWR-treated.
+The cuffs of the jacket has a hook and loop closures while the hem has a drawcord- both of these features prevent rain water from entering.
+All zippers on this jacket (front, pockets and pits) have storm flaps and are DWR durable water repellent issue.

-The Torrentshell can easily take on heavy rainstorms and fairly harsh wind gusts while keeping you dry and comfortable.
+The Torrentshell waterproof jacket can easily take on heavy rainstorms and fairly harsh wind gusts while keeping you dry and comfortable.

-The Torrentshell isn’t a flimsy rain jacket in the least, which is important if you are going to venture out into the backcountry.
-Regardless of how waterproof a jacket may be, if it easily snags or rips then it isn’t going to be of much use after all.
+The Torrentshell lightweight rain jacket isn’t a flimsy rain jacket in the least, which is important if you are going to venture out into the backcountry with your best outdoor gear.
+Regardless of how waterproof or water repellent a jacket may be, if it easily snags or rips then it isn’t going to be of much use after all.

-Unlike some rain jackets, the Torrentshell doesn’t feel bulky or “crinkly” when being worn.
+Unlike some rain jackets, the Torrentshell doesn’t feel bulky or “crinkly” when being worn during wet weather.
 It doesn’t affect movement and this jacket could be worn during activities or sports.
-The Torrentshell feels great and has microfleece lining around the neck for additional comfort.
+The Torrentshell breathable jacket feels great and has microfleece lining around the neck for additional comfort.
 The hood of this jacket also fits well around the face and doesn’t chafe.

-Another aspect of value is the versatility of the Torrentshell.
+Another aspect of value is the versatility of the Torrentshell waterproofing jacket.
 Since this jacket is more of a workhorse and not specifically designed for any particular activity or climate, you can get a lot more use out of it.
-Add layers under it for use in winter or wear it alone for spring/summer rainfall.
-It does offer enough warmth for most people who are active in cooler weather- plus the armpit zips are perfect for getting more ventilation and staying comfortable if the temps get a bit warm or the climate is humid.
+Add layers under your rain jacket for use in winter, wet weather or wear it alone for spring/summer rainfall.
+It does offer enough warmth for most people who are active in cooler weather- plus the armpit zips are perfect for getting more ventilation and staying comfortable and breathable if the temps get a bit warm or the climate is humid.

-Even though Patagonia produces some amazing 5-star rated pieces of outerwear, the Torrentshell often ranks a bit lower due to these two common issues.
+Even though Patagonia produces some amazing 5-star rated pieces of outerwear, the Torrentshell rain jacket often ranks a bit lower due to these two common issues.

 A common complaint of this jacket is the fit of it.
-Although it is labeled as a “Regular Fit” on Patagonia’s website, men in particular find that their normal size is a bit too snug for adding layers under it.
+Although it is labeled as a “Regular Fit” on Patagonia’s website, men, in particular, find that their normal size is a bit too snug for adding layers under the Patagonia men’s Torrentshell jacket.
 This can usually be solved by purchasing a size up if you plan on using the Torrentshell in colder weather where you’d need extra warmth.

 While men find trouble with a small than normal fit, some women find that the jacket has odd proportions for the typical female body.
 Especially if a fleece or other thin layer is added under this jacket, the women’s model tends to feel tight across the chest- even for women that don’t tend to have that problem with clothing.
 Other women have found that the sleeves are a bit too long while the body of the jacket is a bit short.